Java Programming Day 11

 π What is Method Overriding?

-Occurs when a subclass provides a specific implementation of a method already defined in its superclass.
+When a subclass provides its own implementation of a method defined in its superclass.

 javaCopyEdit// Parent class